ethanhe42/3D-reconstruction/README.md

 # 2 view structure from motion, CS281B
 ## Yihui He, yihui@umail.ucsb.edu
 ### How to run
 1. You can directly go to result folder to see all results
-2. You can reproduce all 3D models by main.m.
-All 8 point clouds will show up together after program finished. ply will be saved to result folder.
+2. To make it easier for you to view all results , I selected two images for each imageset.
+You can reproduce all 3D models using main.m.
+All 8 pclouds will show up together after program finished. ply will be saved to result folder.
+`main`
-3. You can specify two images:
+3. You can specify two images(**intrinsic.new must be in the same folder**):
-` untitled('imgFolder/img1.JPG','imgFolder/img2.JPG',false);`
+` untitled('imgFolder/img1.JPG','imgFolder/img2.JPG');`
 will not show model after finished, only save .ply to result.
 ` untitled('imgFolder/img1.JPG','imgFolder/img2.JPG',true);`
 will show model after finished, and save .ply to result.